Scifabric/docs.pybossa.com/docs/user/project_settings.md

 4. project-blog: if you click this button, you will be able to write a new blog post to be shared with the volunteers.

+## Official support

+If you need help configuring your PYBOSSA server, [contact us](https://scifabric.com/pricing/).
+We offer official support and we would love to work with your PYBOSSA server.

 ## Edit the project details

 In this section you can change the following parameters of your project: